 Karate does not have any racial, gender or other restrictions

-The big advantage of Karate is that anyone can practice this Martial Art, regardless of age, race, sex or social origin.
-Everyone can find something interesting while practicing Karate: self- and health improvement, cultural studies, self-defense, sport, discipline, etc. In fact, Karate is an ideal tool for cultivating those qualities.
+The big advantage of Karate is that anyone can practice this Martial Art, regardless of age, race, gender or social origin.
+Everyone can find something interesting while practising Karate: self- and health improvement, cultural studies, self-defence, sport, discipline, etc. In fact, Karate is an ideal tool for cultivating those qualities.

 Toronto Suiken Bugeikai is very pleased to have this opportunity to make available a Traditional Okinawan Karatedo programs at the Herbert H. Carnegie Centennial Centre (Arena).

 Traditional Karate vs Sport Karate